BIS Innovation Hub

 Note that this exchange rate is not the same as the effective exchange rate that is shown to the Sender, which is calculated by dividing the amount credited to the Recipient by the amount debited from the Sender.

-The Nexus project team have submitted a change request to the ISO 20022 Standards Evaluation Group proposing a better way to track FX Providers and FX-related information (Change Request 1379 at ISO20022.org).
+The Nexus project team have submitted a change request to the ISO 20022 Standards Evaluation Group proposing a better way to track FX Providers and FX-related information (Change Request 1379 at ).
 If this is accepted and implemented in 2025, these documents will be updated with the new guidelines.

 Amounts